Adroiti/docs-for-code-review-tools/tfsec/aws-workspace-enable-disk-encryption.md

-Pattern: Root and user volumes on Workspaces should be encrypted
+Pattern: Disabled disk encryption for AWS WorkSpace

 Issue: -

 ## Description

-Workspace volumes for both user and root should be encrypted to protect the data stored on them.
+WorkSpace volumes for both user and root should be encrypted to protect the data stored on them.

 **Resolution**: Root and user volume encryption should be enabled.